 Today’s post is from Morris Proctor, certified and authorized trainer for Logos Bible Software.
-Morris has trained thousands of Logos users at his two-day Camp Logos seminars and provides many training materials.
+Morris, who has trained thousands of Logos users at his two-day Camp Logos seminars, provides many training materials.

 Have you ever been reading a print Bible and thought to yourself, it sure would be nice to temporarily:

 - Arrange the text in list form rather than paragraph form